-STEP 1: Practice Assessment with Required Remediation Points Earned A. Complete Practice Assessment A student will earn a total of 2 points upon completion of the Practice Assessment(s) by the assigned deadline.
-A student who does not complete the Practice Assessment(s) by the assigned deadline will receive 0 points. points (2 pts possible) B. Complete Remediation Students will earn a total of 2 points upon completion of remediation by the assigned deadline.
+STEP 1: F Practice Assessment with Required Remediation Points Earned • Complete Practice Assessment • A student will earn a total of 2 points upon completion of the Practice Assessment(s) by the assigned deadline. • A student who does not complete the Practice Assessment(s) by the assigned deadline will receive 0 points. points (2 pts possible) Students will earn a total of 2 points upon completion of remediation by the assigned deadline.
 For each topic missed, students must identify 3 critical points to remember about the topics.
 Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible)

-STEP 2: Proctored Assessments Points Earned • Use the table below to cal s will earn 1 to 4 p • ediation requirements. on the Proctored Proficiency: Level 3 Level 2 Level 1 Below Level 1 points Points Earned: 4 points 3 points 2 points 1 point (4 pts possible) Students will earn a total of 2 points upon completion of remediation by the assigned deadline regardless of which level they scored on the Proctored Assessment.
+STEP 2: Proctored Assessments Points Earned • Use the table below to cal s will earn 1 to 4 p ment at Assigned T culate points earne oints based upon t ed and identify rem ediation requirements. on the Proctored Proficiency: Level 3 Level 2 Level 1 Below Level 1 points Points Earned: 4 points 3 points 2 points 1 point (4 pts possible) Students will earn a total of 2 points upon completion of remediation by the assigned deadline regardless of which level they scored on the Proctored Assessment.
 For each topic missed, students must identify 3 critical points to remember about the topics.
 Students who do not identify 3 critical points to remember for each topic missed will not receive credit for completing remediation and will receive 0 points for the assignment. points (2 pts possible) Points Pos sible = 2 + 2 + 4 + 2 = 10 Total Points